 After 1990, Russia river cruise ships were no longer built and the business was carried on for many years utilising old tonnage.
 The same happened with the old Russian passenger fleet after they were banned in North America after Russia invaded Afghanistan.

-Shipping conditions in Russia are now different.
-The new ships will be “river-sea” ships.
-This class of vessel is needed in order to be navigate large lakes.
+The new ships will be “river-sea” class allowing them to navigate large lakes.
 Russian river cruise ships are also much more powerful than typical Rhine and Danube vessels.
 Dimensions for the 310-passenger ships will be 463 x 55 feet.

 The PV300VD concept was developed in 2010-2015 by order of the Russian Federal Marine Agency for river transport.
 The state customer and coordinator of the program is the Minister of Industry and Trade, and completion scheduled is for 2019.
 The cost of a ship varies according to estimates between 2.5 to 3.5 billion rubles and the payback period is 5 to 20 years.
 Three such vessels are foreseen at the stage, although more could follow.